 Once an application is submitted, depending on the type of credit, it will go through several stages of review.

-A business credit application goes through various steps to evaluate and ensure a fair and thorough review.
+A business credit application goes through various steps of evaluation to ensure a fair and thorough review.
 A single application can be seen by lenders, underwriters, and analysts — or it can go through a quick automated process, depending on the size and type of credit requested.

-In all cases, it is vital to provide accurate and up-to-date information on the application.
-This will help it move through the process as quickly as possible.
+In all cases, it is vital to provide accurate and up-to-date information on the application and to make sure your business credit application is as strong as possible.
+This will help it move through the credit application process more smoothly.

 As you await a reply, you may be interested to know what’s happening behind the scenes.
 These are some of the stages that your application may go through before you hear back from the lender.

 The first group to handle the credit application will check the facts.
 This group will ensure that the information on the credit application is accurate and that the lender has all the necessary data to make a decision.
 Some of the things they will verify are:

 - Time in business and/or age of business (if purchased form a previous owner)

 If the business has accounts with the lender, that information will be analyzed as well.
 For example, lenders may review such things as checking and savings accounts, the date those accounts were opened, and the 12-month average balances, as well as credit card account balances and payments.